Privacy and policy including – General sales terms and conditions of

 for which the Seller is not responsible.

 16.4 Obligation to investigate – Buyer.
-Buyer is obliged to examine the Product immediately after delivery to determine whether the Product suffers from obvious defects or defects.
+The buyer is obliged to examine the Product immediately after delivery to determine whether the Product suffers from obvious defects or defects.
 The Seller is entitled to reject any complaint of defects that should have been established by such

 16.6 The form of the complaint.
-Buyer’s complaint must include comprehensive
+The buyer’s complaint must include comprehensive

 (a) Extent of the deficiency